 Exploration may start with studying aerial photographs, published geological maps and reports written by previous geologists who have worked in the area.
 Ground or air geophysical surveys may be conducted to measure variations in the magnetic and electrical properties of the rocks or mineralisation below the surface.

-By using computer generated models, potential targets are found by determining areas that have a high probability of containing ore grade rocks.
-The area should at the same time have a low confidence due to insufficient data (insufficient drill holes) i.e. the presence of ore has not been proved.
+By using computer-generated models, potential targets are found by determining areas that have a high probability of containing ore grade rocks.
+The area should at the same time have low confidence due to insufficient data (insufficient drill holes) i.e. the presence of ore has not been proved.

 Once geologists have assessed and analysed all these data, a first pass drilling program may be done to determine the metal content below ground.
 Once an area of anomalous metal values has been outlined a reverse circulation (RC) drill rig is used to collect deeper samples at depths of up to 800m.
 A diamond drill rig can also be used and can drill to depths of 1000m or more.
 A diamond rig is expensive to operate but produces cylindrical cores that provide valuable information about the rock and metal mineralisation.